hsf-training/hsf-training-ssh-webpage/_episodes/05-keys.md

 Now that you have a key, let's tell ssh to use it.
 If you chose the default name, ssh will offer it to the remote server automatically.
 If you did not, or have other keys in the same directory, you need to tell ssh which identity to use with the `-i` flag each time you run it.
 But, again, the best way to do this is to add the key to the configuration file.
-You can eve tell ssh to not try to use the password at all but just the listed keys.
+You can even tell ssh to not try to use the password at all but just the listed keys.
 For example:

 {% include includeconfiglines filename='code/ssh_config.txt' start=24 stop=27 %}